-Executive Vice President, Programming Acquisitions and Scheduling
+Executive Vice President, Programming and Original Content

-Burke Magnus was named executive vice president, programming and scheduling, in May 2015, having served as senior vice president, programming and acquisitions since January 2014, and senior vice president, college sports programming, since March 2008.
-In this role, Magnus oversees all of the company’s program acquisitions and rights holder relations, content strategy and scheduling across professional and college and amateur sports.
+Burke Magnus was named ESPN’s executive vice president, programming and original content in November 2020 after previously serving as executive vice president, programming acquisitions and scheduling since May 2015.
+A sports industry leader who has worked at ESPN for more than 25 years, Magnus oversees all of ESPN’s program acquisitions and rights holder relations, content strategy and scheduling across professional, college and amateur sports.

-Magnus had served as vice president and general manager of ESPNU, the 24-hour college sports network, since November 2004 where he guided all programming, production and operations for ESPNU and led the inter-departmental team responsible for the growth and development of the network and related multi-media initiatives.
-Under his direction, men’s college basketball ratings increased over multiple consecutive seasons and new initiatives such as Bracket Buster Saturday and College GameDay (basketball version) were introduced.
-In 2013, SI.com named Magnus the fifth “Most Powerful Person in College Sports”, just several months after being granted the National Football Foundation’s prestigious Legacy Award for his support and leadership in promoting college football.
-In 2006, Magnus was named to the distinguished Sports Business Journal Forty Under 40, honoring the most promising young executives in sports business under the age of 40.
+From November 2004 through March 2008, Magnus served as vice president and general manager of ESPNU, the 24-hour college sports network.
+He guided all programming, production and operations and led the inter-departmental team responsible for the growth and development of the network and related multi-media initiatives.
+Under his direction, men’s college basketball ratings increased over multiple consecutive seasons and new initiatives such as Bracket Buster Saturday and College GameDay (basketball) were introduced.

+Magnus has been named to the annual CableFax 100, which salutes the industry’s top power players and game changers, each year since 2018.
+He was honored with the National Football Foundation’s prestigious Legacy Award in 2013 for his support and leadership in promoting college football.
+In 2006, Magnus was also named to the distinguished Sports Business Journal Forty Under 40, honoring the most promising young executives in sports business under the age of 40.

 A native of Ridgewood, N.J., Magnus graduated from Holy Cross in 1988 with a bachelor’s degree in history and then received his master’s degree in sport management from the University of Massachusetts in 1994.
 During this time, he also served as a programming intern for CBS Sports from 1993 to 1994.
 UMass awarded him the Distinguished Alumnus Award by the McCormack Department of Sport Management in 2011.